 The safety and effectiveness in pediatric patients have not been established.

-Alzheimer's disease is a disorder occurring primarily in individuals over 55 years of age.
-Seven double-blind, placebo-controlled clinical trials and 5 open-label trials in a total of 4474 patients have investigated RAZADYNE® ER and RAZADYNE® in the treatment of mild to moderate dementia of the Alzheimer's type [see ADVERSE REACTIONS and Clinical Studies].
-The mean age of patients enrolled in these clinical studies was 75 years; 78% of these patients were between 65 and 84 years of age, and 11% of patients were 85 years of age or older.
+Eight double-blind, placebo-controlled clinical trials and 5 open-label trials in a total of 6519 patients have investigated RAZADYNE® ER and RAZADYNE® in the treatment of mild to moderate dementia of the Alzheimer's type [see ADVERSE REACTIONS and Clinical Studies].
+The mean age of patients enrolled in these clinical studies was 75 years; 78% of these patients were between 65 and 84 years of age, and 10% of patients were 85 years of age or older.

-In patients with moderately impaired hepatic function, dose titration should proceed cautiously [see CLINICAL PHARMACOLOGY and DOSAGE AND ADMINISTRATION].
+In patients with moderate hepatic impairment, a dosage adjustment is recommended.
 The use of RAZADYNE® ER and RAZADYNE® in patients with severe hepatic impairment is not recommended [see DOSAGE AND ADMINISTRATION and CLINICAL PHARMACOLOGY].

 Additional Razadyne ER Information